-- Identify all services on claims with positive standardized payment that occur within the episode window. - Assign identified services to the episode based on the types of service assignment rules described above. - Assign skilled nursing facility (SNF) claims based on the following criteria: - o Identify SNF claims for which both (i) the SNF claim's qualifying IP stay is the IP stay during which the trigger occurs and (ii) the SNF claim occurs during the episode window. - For those identified SNF claims, assign the percentage of the claim amount proportional to the portion of the SNF claim that overlaps with the episode window. - Assign all claims with trigger codes occurring during the trigger day/stay. - Assign all physician claims and DME claims occurring during concurrent IP stay. - Assign all IP E&M claims during IP stays in the post-trigger window assigned to episode. - Sum standardized Medicare allowed amounts for all claims assigned to each episode to obtain the standardized total observed episode cost.
+- Identify all services on claims with positive standardized payment that occur within the episode window. - Assign identified services to the episode based on the types of service assignment rules described above. - Assign skilled nursing facility (SNF) claims based on the following criteria: - Identify SNF claims for which both (i) the SNF claim's qualifying IP stay is the IP stay during which the trigger occurs and (ii) the SNF claim occurs during the episode window. - For those identified SNF claims, assign the percentage of the claim amount proportional to the portion of the SNF claim that overlaps with the episode window - Assign all claims with trigger codes occurring during the trigger day/stay. - Assign all physician claims and DME claims occurring during the concurrent IP stay as applicable. - Assign all IP evaluation and management (E/M) claims during IP stays in the post-trigger window assigned to episode as applicable. - Sum standardized Medicare allowed amounts for all claims assigned to each episode to obtain the standardized total observed episode cost.